 Char looked at her and frowned.
 “I am sorry, Taylor.
 Did you have anything you wanted to know?”

 Taylor smiled.
 “Not today.
-But you are pretty obsessed with this whole baby thing, especially for a guy.
+But you are obsessed with this whole baby thing, especially for a guy.
 Most human males don’t take that much of an interest, except for getting the ball rolling, that is.”

 Char took Taylor’s hand.
 “I want to learn.
 I do not want to… make mistakes.
 What if I hurt them?
 What if I teach the wrong things?”

 Taylor pulled her hand away and placed it on his bare green chest.
 Illiya wore practically no clothes, summer or winter, just a basic pocket-loincloth arrangement around their waist.
 They were also completely hairless, leaving the chromatophores in their skin fully exposed and making them extremely effective chameleons when needed.
 It also helped to explain Char’s ongoing interest in her hair.
-Taylor often allowed Char to explore all of her other hairs, from head to toe.

 “You seem more… rational than Heather,” Char stroked her hair, tracing a finger from the top of her head to her waist.

-She shivered.
+Taylor frowned.
 “Some comparison.”